-Should your recovery involve an orthotic device — to help you walk, stand, sit or use your upper extremities — we work with you to fit your individual needs and provide the highest level of function and comfort.
+Should your recovery involve an orthotic device — to help you walk, stand, sit or use your upper extremities — our Orthotics department works with you to fit your individual needs and provide the highest level of function and comfort.

-Speech and language pathologists use the latest technologies to evaluate and treat people with swallowing/feeding disorders.
+Speech and language pathologists use the latest technologies to evaluate and treat people with swallowing/feeding disorders, including Fiberoptic Endoscopic Evaluation of Swallowing (FEES) procedures.
 We use a therapy-based approach for vestibular rehabilitation to address problems such as dizziness, movement intolerance or loss of balance.
-And for people unable to resume their job after an illness or injury, vocational rehabilitation helps identify new abilities, work skills and interests.

 Support groups provide an opportunity for people to share personal experiences and feelings, coping strategies, or firsthand information about diseases or treatments.
 They help people achieve and sustain optimal health and function.
 As part of Rehabilitation Services, ECU Health offers dedicated groups for people with disabilities and for those living with Lou Gehrig’s disease (ALS).